Adheenahh/Adheenahh/README.md

 📚 Actively seeking opportunities to collaborate on exciting projects and expand my knowledge in the field.

+🎉 Fun Fact: I'm a puzzle enthusiast!
+Whether it's jigsaw puzzles,crosswords,or Sudoku,I love the challenge of solving puzzles and exercising my brain.There's something deeply satisfying about finding that missing piece or cracking a particularly tricky clue. 🧩💡

 👾 Let's connect and code together!!